 This dictionary defines the key terms used in AI search visibility, AI citations, and retrieval-based ranking.
-Each entry is written to be liftable by AI systems: a direct definition, a concrete example, and a "so what" line that explains when it matters.
 Use this page as the canonical reference for your team's terminology.

 Breadth